mbrumbelow/haiku/docs/develop/packages/README.rst

   belong to Haiku's package management infrastructure and how they work and interact.

-  .. _Package Management Infrastructure: Infrastructure.rst
+  .. _Package Management Infrastructure: Infrastructure.html

 - `Building Packages`_ gives information on various aspects of the package building process.

-  .. _Building Packages: BuildingPackages.rst
+  .. _Building Packages: BuildingPackages.html

 - `Boot Volume Directory Structure`_ outlines the directory structure of a package management powered Haiku boot volume.

-  .. _Boot Volume Directory Structure: DirectoryStructure.rst
+  .. _Boot Volume Directory Structure: DirectoryStructure.html

 - `Haiku Package File Format`_ specifies in detail the file format of Haiku package files (HPKG) and Haiku package repository files (HPKR).

-  .. _Haiku Package File Format: FileFormat.rst
+  .. _Haiku Package File Format: FileFormat.html

 - `Packaging Policy`_ defines the policy for creating Haiku packages.

-  .. _Packaging Policy: PackagingPolicy.rst
+  .. _Packaging Policy: PackagingPolicy.html

 - `Packages Status`_ gives an overview of the packages needed for a Haiku standard build and their current status.

-  .. _Packages Status: PackagesStatus.rst
+  .. _Packages Status: PackagesStatus.html

 - `Hybrid Builds`_ provides some information regarding hybrid builds.

-  .. _Hybrid Builds: HybridBuilds.rst
+  .. _Hybrid Builds: HybridBuilds.html

 - HaikuDepot_ explains the concept and ideas behind HaikuDepot, the GUI package manager in the making.

-  .. _HaikuDepot: HaikuDepot.rst
+  .. _HaikuDepot: HaikuDepot.html

 - Migration_ lists the changes that users should expect when migrating to a package management Haiku.

-  .. _Migration: Migration.rst
+  .. _Migration: Migration.html

 - `Bootstrapping Haiku`_ explains the process of bootstrapping Haiku and third-party packages.

-  .. _Bootstrapping Haiku: Bootstrapping.rst
+  .. _Bootstrapping Haiku: Bootstrapping.html

 - TODO_ is a list of package management related work still to be done.

-  .. _TODO: TODO.rst
+  .. _TODO: TODO.html

 - `Blog posts`_ on package management (the Batisseur ones are only indirectly package management related).